Keerti-Gautam/learning/UndoingChanges.md

 ### 3. Unmodifying an Accidentally Modified File

 After modifying a file with some changes you don't want anymore, you can easily unmodify it – revert it back to what it looked like when you last committed (or initially cloned) by the command `git checkout -- NameOfModifiedFile.ext`.
-Note that, this command wouldn't work for changes which weren't committed (not even for changes which were staged).
+Note that, this command wouldn't work for changes which were committed and staged.
 So you change a file X, commit the changes, add hey to the contents of the file again, and then `git checkout --` it, the added hey would be removed.